jimburton/scrabble/chapters/Chapter3.md

 doing so is valid.
 The rules about word placement are as follows:

 + Words are at least two letters long.
-+ Words must be actually on the board.
++ Words must be placed on the board.
 + A word must be continuous and either horizontal or vertical.
 + The first word must cross the centre square, while subsequent words must connect with an existing word.